 Adding product to your cart

 Please don't miss out, order now.
-Our frames are in high demand due to their unique specifications.
+Our bikes are in high demand due to their unique specifications.
 Please be aware that we are working hard to meet demand.
 Unfortunately sales often outstrip supply, so please order now to avoid disappointment.

 Developed with Top 20 EWS rider Matt Stuttard and the Enduro World Series in mind - The 161 features progressive geometry to descend as fast as possible, whilst reducing fatigue with a low effort climbing position.
 By reducing upper body stress on steep transitions, readiness and speed will increase during the timed stages.